 6. [OPTIONAL] Generate your paid API Key through the SnapTrade Dashboard.

-After completing these steps, you will have two SnapTrade API Keys:
+For Commercial accounts, after completing these steps, you may have two SnapTrade API Keys:

 • A free API Key that limits the number of concurrent connections.